-- No late work will be accepted after the last day of regular class, whether papers or makeup exams. - The Literary Paper or its Revision will be accepted on the due date or the following class period without penalty; it won't be accepted after the last day of regular class and will be dropped a letter grade if turned in more than one class period after the due date. - The Research Paper will be accepted on its due date or on the day of the following class period with no penalty; no late Research Papers will be accepted, unless prior arrangements have been made with me.
+- No late work will be accepted after the last day of regular class. - The Literary Paper or the Revision will be accepted on the due date or on the following class day without penalty; after that, the paper be dropped a letter grade for each day (Mon.-Fri.) it's late, unless the student has documentation for an illness or a hospital stay or has made previous arrangements with me. - The Research Paper will be accepted on its due date or on the day of the following class period with no penalty; no late Research Papers will be accepted, unless prior arrangements have been made with me.